Memorable Manitobans: John George Karasevich (1910-1981)

 Active in the Ukrainian-Canadian community, he was a founder of the Ukrainian Canadian Legion Branch 41 and served on the executive of the Ukrainian Business and Professional Men’s Club.
 He was on the Welfare Advisory Appeal Board of Manitoba, was legal counsel for the Consistory of the Ukrainian Greek Orthodox Church of Canada, and was a member of the board for St. Andrew’s College at the University of Manitoba.

-In recognition of his community service, he received a Distinguished Citizen’s Award from the City of Winnipeg, the Shevchenko Medal from the Ukrainian Canadian Committee, the Canadian Centennial Medal (1967), and the Queen Elizabeth II Silver Jubilee Medal (1977).
+In recognition of his community service, he received a City of Winnipeg Community Service Award (1965), a Shevchenko Medal from the Ukrainian Canadian Congress (?), a Canadian Centennial Medal (1967), and a Queen Elizabeth II Silver Jubilee Medal (1977).

 He died at the Health Sciences Centre on 24 December 1981 and was buried in the Glen Eden Memorial Garden.